MooersLab/jupyterlabcctbxsnips/README.md

 The top path listed under Data is where the snippet libraries are stored.
 This path varies with the operating system.
 Next, navigate to this directory and create the subdirectory `multimenus_snippets`.
-Then git clone the repositories of interest.
+Then `git clone` the repositories of interest.
 The `+` versions are annotated with guides for editing the snippets.
 These annotations become an annoyance for experienced users.
-If you are aksed for a username and passward to your GitHub accoung, you can instead download each repository as a zip file.
+If you are asked for a username and passward to your GitHub account, you can instead download each repository as a zip file.

 The final command launches JupyterLab in the default web browser.
 No error messages should appear in the terminal.